 Role: Youth Participation Officer

-- What I do is work with young people in Moonee Valley to build their capacity to become leaders in their community.
+- What I do is work with young people to develop their leadership skills and make changes in their local community by getting involved with Council.

-- When I’m not at work you’ll find me hanging out at the park with my dog.
+When I’m not at work you’ll find me building Duplo towers and chasing my kids on the trampoline!

-- My secret talent is being an Excel ninja master and data overlord.
+- My secret talent is being a savvy shopper!